 Bachas Beach is found to the west of Turtle Cove.
 The sandy whitecoral beach is a major nesting site for sea turtles.
 There is a small lagoon behind the beach where it is possible to observe flamingos and other birds such as black-necked stilts, white-cheeked pintail ducks and whimbrels.
 There are the remains of a floating dock and old abandoned barges used by the Americans during WWII to be found

-After the morning excursion you will be taken to Baltra Airport for your comfort, size, style, and stability.
+After the morning excursion you will be taken to Baltra Airport for your flight back to the mainland.

 SEAMAN JOURNEY